sshilpika/streaming-ms-plot/README.md

 ## About

-- A Visual Analytics Approach for Hardware System Monitoring with Streaming Functional Data Analysis
+- A Hardware System Monitoring Approach with Streaming [Functional Data Analysis](https://fda.readthedocs.io/en/latest/auto_examples/index.html)
 - To perform FDA while addressing the computational problem, we introduce new incremental and progressive algorithms that promptly generate the magnitude-shape (MS) plot, which conveys both the functional magnitude and shape outlyingness of time series data.
 - Features
     - A python implementation of magnitude-shape oulyingness measures for univariate time-series.